 - Freeze whipping cream (for up to 3 months in a Ziplock freezer bag).
 Never let extra whipping cream go bad again!
 To use: defrost it overnight and whip it up again or use it in recipes that call for heavy cream.

-- Preserve herbs by placing them in ice cube trays with water, a little oil then freezing them.
+- Preserve herbs: Place them in ice cube trays with water, a little oil then freeze them.
 This is better than simply freezing because it doesn’t dehydrate them.
 If you grow herbs in the summer or have extra herbs, you'll love this kitchen hack!

 How to preserve fresh herbs in ice cube trays:

-- Press about 2 tsps of fresh, chopped herbs into ice cubes trays
+- Press about 2 tsps of fresh, chopped herbs into ice cubes tray

 - Add a drop of olive oil (I use the 'smidgen' measuring spoon - affiliate link)